neehar/AppRecorder/README.md

 AppRecorder
 ===========
-Record you app user sessions and save them to the Photos app.
+Record app user sessions and save them to the Photos app.

 ##How to use
 Added AppRecorder to your app in 4 simple steps: